tomieq/ScriptInterpreter/README.md

 ## Does ScriptInterpreter support loops?

 Yes!
-Both while and for(JavaScript-style)
+Both while and for(JavaScript-style).
 Sample while-script:
 ```
 var counter = 0